jangelsb/git-plus-alfred-workflow/readme.md

   - Change the inline config or add another config file in your setup
   - Create specific configs for certain repositories using `config` from Step 1

+- **Add custom zsh commands:**
+  - `functions.sh` is implicilty imported before each command that is run.
+So you can easily offload common commands for better reusability
+  - You can copy [functions.sh](https://github.com/jangelsb/git-plus-alfred-workflow/blob/main/functions.sh) and tweak it or you can even link to your own file

 ---